 Tanzania at a glance

 Proportion of people living on less than $1.25 a day:

 Partner country since:

 Irish Aid has been providing development assistance to Tanzania since 1975 and launched its aid programme in 1979 with the opening of a Development Cooperation Office in Dar es Salaam.
 Since then, we have worked with a variety of partner organisations including government institutions, UN agencies, international research institutions, civil society organisations and donor agencies to deliver on our overall goal of inclusive growth and reduced poverty and vulnerability in Tanzania.

 We have set out our objectives in our Tanzania Country Strategy Paper which has a significant emphasis on building government systems and a focus on partnership and interventions that deliver results for the poor and vulnerable.
-The current strategy runs until the end of 2016..
-Our objectives focus on agriculture, nutrition, health and governance and are alligned with the priorities of the Tanzanian Government’s National Development Plan.
+The new strategy runs from 2017-2021.
+Our objectives focus on agriculture, nutrition, health and governance and are aligned with the priorities of the Tanzanian Government’s National Development Plan.

 As well as providing assistance through our bilateral aid programme, we support the work of local and international aid agencies and missionary organisations in Tanzania through our civil society funding schemes.

 We also support a number of research and learning partnerships between higher education institutions in Ireland and Tanzania.